 Electric furnaces tend to be cheaper to purchase than gas furnaces and are less expensive to install.
 They often last a few years longer than gas furnaces with an average lifespan of 20-30 years.
 But, one thing to consider when making a decision for your home is the cost to run the furnace.
 Electricity is much more expensive than natural gas, meaning your monthly heating bill will be higher with an electric furnace.

 Boilers are closed systems consisting of a heating element that heats water, distributing it throughout the home.
 WM Henderson offers boiler and heating repair or installation services to homes in West Chester and other areas of Pennsylvania.
-Homes with boilers use one of the following methods for distributing heat:
+Homes with boilers can distribute heat with radiators, baseboard heating units, convectors, or radiant heat systems.
+Give our team a call by phone to book a heating repair appointment.

 Steam boilers rely on a heat exchanger to heat the internal water past the boiling point, distributing steam throughout the system as a means to heat the home.